Powered by

 A lonely grave in the city of music

 'Medina Bhawan', located near Alauddin Tiraha in Maihar city, was the residence of Baba and his musical practices, or Riyaz.
 Himanshu Saini, learning Sarod for a decade, shares that each morning began with Baba praying to the Sharda Mata temple, situated atop Trikut mountain, visible from his home's terrace, followed by his Riyaz.
 Himanshu guides us around various sections of Medina Bhawan, sharing stories about Baba.
-Despite the Navratri festival having passed, there's no decline in the number of pilgrims traveling to Sharda Mata temple via Alauddin Tiraha.
+Despite the Navratri festival having passed, there's no decline in the number of pilgrims travelling to Sharda Mata temple via Alauddin Tiraha.
 However, a sense of solitude dominates the grand house where Baba rests in his tomb, especially as only a single woman appears to be taking care of the place.
 Himanshu adds that this loneliness is typically broken when Meher, Baba's family descendant, pays a visit, causing the house to bustle.
-Else, solitude usually prevails.
+Otherwise, solitude usually prevails.

 publive-image